 In April 1996, Local 174, International Brotherhood of Teamsters, AFL-CIO, filed an unfair labor practice charge against the Company with the National Labor Relations Board.
 The charge arose from an attempt by the union to organize the the Company's truck drivers in Washington and Oregon, and claimed that the Company's elimination of certain drivers' positions shortly before a union recognition election, which the union lost, unlawfully discriminated against employees engaged in protected activity.
 The union has voluntarily withdrawn the unfair labor practice charge.
 The Company's production and maintenance employees at its Morton, Washington facility voted to affiliate with the union.
-The Company will be required to negotiate a collective bargaining agreement covering these employees.
+The Company is challenging the results of that vote.
+If the Company's challenge is unsuccessful, the Company will be required to negotiate in good faith for a collective bargaining agreement covering these employees.